danchanyoungkim/Portfolio-Dan-Kim/README.md

 as the course continues.

 Significant issue with deploying a live website that took much more than possible.
 Deleted and re"pushed" from git to github.
-Finally deployed after multple attempts, unfortunately, the title name came out to be "Portfolio-final" instead of something more unique.
+Finally deployed after multple attempts, unfortunately, the title name came out to be "Portfolio-final" instead of something more unique; also explains the lack of multiple commits.
 *For future reference, it finally deployed after manually installing files and putting the files in right order.
 Not sure which fixed the bug.